 #5.
 Langtang Glacier

-Langtang Glacier, which flows from the Langtang Lirung summit, is well-known among trekkers and other tourists for being the longest of Nepal's glaciers.
+Langtang Glacier, which flows from the Langtang Lirung summit, is well known among trekkers and other tourists as Nepal's longest glacier.

 Langtang Glacier: Majestic icy beauty among towering mountains.